This position performs duties for a unit in the Policy Division.

 - Consumer Services Policy Analyst 1

-Or in a supervisory class at Pay
+Or in a classification at Pay Scale

 - Minimum experience and training required for the job.